ATSmithARC/Portfolio/README.md

 # A Static Portfolio App Built w/ React

-This project contains source code for my personal web portfolio.
+This repo contains source code for my personal web portfolio.

-It'd developed with the React library and built with Vite.
+It's developed with the React library and built with Vite.

 The build files are hosted from the gh-pages branch of this repo on a custom domain.